szhang120/automl_CLI/README.md

 #### `backup import [FILENAME]`

 Imports data from a JSON backup file.
 This is a **destructive operation** and will completely overwrite your current database.
+Ensure you have backed up any current data you wish to keep before proceeding.

+During import, the application will recreate the database schema based on the current application version and then populate it with data from the backup file.
+It intelligently handles the import of timezone-aware timestamps and season-specific timezone settings.

 - **Usage:** `todo backup import [FILENAME] [OPTIONS]`
 - **Default Filename:** If you don't provide a filename, it defaults to `backup.json`.